usman4373/GROMACS-Complex-MD/README.md

 - Because 45 atoms were added to the `complex.gro` file, update the second line of `complex.gro` by increasing the atom count by 45 (In general, add the number of atoms based on how many atoms are in your ligand)

 ## 1.5 Build the topology of protein-ligand complex
-- The ligand introduces new dihedral parameters, so the ligand topology must be included at the top of `protein_topol.top`
+- The ligand introduces new dihedral parameters, so the ligand topology must be included at the top of `topol.top`
 - Add the following after `#include "./charmm36-feb2026_cgenff-5.0.ff/forcefield.itp"` line, as shown below:

 ```cpp